 That’s definitive change, perhaps the one sliver of light in all this darkness.
 WWE is a much safer company, with doctors at ringside for every match.
 Finn Balor versus Samoa Joe at NXT TakeOver: Dallas comes to mind.
 Joe got busted open early, and the match was repeatedly stopped so the wound could be tended to, much to the chagrin of many fans.
 Safety has been made more of a priority.

 Otherwise, there’s nothing.
 It’s all darkness.
 Even with CTE, it’s all terrible.
-The literal best case scenario is that he damaged his brain so badly; it drove him insane enough to kill his wife and son.
+The literal best case scenario is that he damaged his brain so badly that it drove him insane enough to kill his wife and son.

 That means, at most, Chris Benoit is a cautionary tale.